vzcaffaro/programming-languages-2020/blog.md

 - approximately/on average has one entry/page per week (10 in total should suffice);
 - be organised by time or topic;
 - start at the beginning (for example, on what hardware/operating system are you working, how did you install Haskell, ... but what is the right beginning for you depends on what you have to say overall);
-- make sense to readers who do not take this course;
+- make sense to readers who do not take this course ... don't talk from student to professor but rather from professional to professional;
-- contain you own examples, observations;
+- make you own examples, observations;
-- interleave narrative with code;
+- interleave narrative with code (all code must be tested and run, make sure the reader knows how to run your code);
-- make clear how a reader can execute the code examples;
+- finish each blog with list of references and recommendations for further reading;
 - ...

 ***I don't want to limit your creativity, so let me know if you have your own ideas.***